Agent's Take: Here's what to look for when Aaron Rodgers signs a new deal with Packers

 The signing-bonus-payment schedule mirrors Rodgers' existing contract.
 Slightly more than 57 percent -- $20 million -- was payable almost immediately, with the rest coming to Rodgers during the season.
 The payment ratios for the $52.5 million are the same as the $35 million.

-The pregame roster bonuses would increase in the five new years because of Rodgers' injury history.
+The per-game roster bonuses would increase in the five new years because of Rodgers' injury history.
 In addition to missing nine games last year due to his injured collarbone, he was also out for seven games in 2013 with another break in his collarbone.

 The deal is practically cap neutral in the first year.
 There's a $100,000 increase to Rodgers' actual $20.9 million 2018 cap number.
 Rodgers' cap numbers in the other years are pretty manageable given the size of the contract.
 His $30 million cap hit in 2019 should be the hardest for Green Bay to handle.
 It should be approximately 16 percent of the 2019 salary cap.
 Rodgers' cap numbers don't vary much in second through fifth years (2019 to 2022).
 Assuming the cap continues to go up roughly seven percent annually as in recent years, Rodgers will be taking up a decreasing percentage of Green Bay's salary cap in these remaining years as the deal progresses until the bonus proration ends, which is after the 2022 season.
 The lack of proration in 2023 produces the second-smallest cap number of the deal.
 The $31 million cap number in the final year is the same as the fourth year in 2021 but should be significantly less, percentage-wise, of the overall salary cap.